obrunopolo/wp-zeus-framework/README.md

 ### Creating simple functionality

 To encapsulate functionalities, we must have a `Controller` class that has a defined scope.
-For this simple example, let's say we need to add a greeting to the current user, when logged in, in the single post page, before the post content.
+For this example, let's say we need to add a greeting to the current user, when logged in, in the single post page, before the post content.

 This could be achieved if we had a `User` controller, using the filter `the_content`, like this: